Union Railroad of Oregon

 The end for this little railroad came on or before January 1989.
 The sawmill that had kept the little company alive for the last several decades of operations finally closed for good.
 The loss of this last shipper caused the railroad to close up shop.
 The Interstate Commerce Commission granted permission to abandon the remaining 2.291 miles of track on 31 August 1995, and the last chapter of this railroad's history was written.
 As of 2012 the rails are still in place between the old sawmill and Union Junction.

-The UO is in red.
+The UO and predecessors are in black.

 Book Information- The Central Railroad of Oregon